Toblerity/Fiona/docs/manual.rst

 -----------

 In a nutshell, the types and their names are as near to what you'd expect in Python (or Javascript) as possible.
-The 'str' vs 'unicode' muddle is a fact of life in Python < 3.0.
-Fiona records have Unicode strings, but their field type name is 'str' (looking forward to Python 3).
+Since Python 3, the 'str' field type may contain Unicode characters.

 .. code-block:: pycon